-A Second Strategy of "Reduction in Asymmetrical Information": Elucidation of Attribution with "Joint Compellence" Attribution must investigate and develop hypotheses for each of these three sources.
+Because cyberspace consists of three pillars - hardware (calculation, memory, or communication devices), software, and brainware39 - intelligence work must investigate and develop hypotheses for each of these three sources.
 Clues as different as IP traffic patterns, styles of coding, and methods of actions should feed an attribution matrix.
 It should also include classical human intelligence on hackers themselves and their political sponsors.
 These investigative activities should adhere to the best practices in elucidation, with emphasis on deductive methods applied to intelligence as suggested by Ben-Israel.
-As one methodology in the context of general intelligence works suggests, attribution hypotheses could be laid out in different buckets (for example, "Hypothesis #1: Country Y is the aggressor"; "Hypothesis #2: Country Z...").
+40 As one methodology in the context of general intelligence works suggests, 41 attribution hypotheses could be laid out in different buckets (for example, "Hypothesis #1: Country Y is the aggressor"; "Hypothesis #2: Country Z...").
 Then, empirical data refuting each hypothesis could be set against each bucket.
 Stacking data against attribution hypotheses would be a first step toward identifying which country is most liable to be the originator.
-This would require advance identification and simulation of the multiple models of necessary preparations required to launch a massive cyber attack for each country.
+42 This would require advance identification and simulation of the multiple models of necessary preparations required to launch a massive cyber attack for each country.
 These models of preparation would of course include additional defensive hardening efforts and obfuscation efforts.
 Ideally, then, deductive A/B tests in the manner of controlled experiments launched against possible culprits could be set to confirm or infirm attribution hypotheses.
 For example, taking a page from the strategies used by fictional character George Smiley, by simulating unexpected effects of the malware, the true place of origination could inadvertently reveal a surge in unease and embarrassment.
-The detection of this unease would help with attribution.
+43 The detection of this unease would help with attribution.